clj-commons/seesaw/README.md

 ## TODO

+* A non-trivial example app to see if this stuff holds up
 * Popup menus
 * GridBagLayout needs more work
 * JTree
-* Cell renderers
+* JTable
+* Cell renderers - in particular, a dead simple way to set icon, text, font, foreground for items in lists and trees.
 * Graphics - canvas, paint callback, Graphics2D.copy() support.
+I'd rather not wrap the entire Java2D API if there's already something out there (maybe processing?) that does that.
-* Structural manip
+* Structural manip - add/remove widgets to containers.
-* Selectors
+* Selectors - select widgets by class, data, etc.
 * Styling
 * Some kind of ToModel protocol for auto-converting Clojure data-structures to Swing models.
+* Investigate how a framework like [cljque] (https://github.com/stuartsierra/cljque) might fit in with Seesaw

 ## Usage
 See tests and src/seesaw/examples.
 Seriously, the tests are pretty descriptive of how things work.